 If you are familiar with C++ or any other object oriented design, think of templates as Classes and virtual devices as Objects.
 Once a template is defined, you could create as many instances of it as you want.

-The setup function in the template is triggered as the very first function before even the connection is established from the backend.
+X Axis on this picture is time which moves in the right direction.
+The setup function in the device model is triggered as the very first function before even the connection is attempted to the backend.
 Use this function to retrieve values from persistent storage, initialize one time variables and assign some random names.
 The setup function doesn't need to return any value.

 Once the setup is done, the message function will be invoked with the same state object which was passed earlier.
 The message function is the core function of the simulation and will define most of the simulation logic.
 The function is invoked for the specified number of iterations in the template run.
 The duration between each iteration is also configurable and needs to be specified in the template run parameters.